paul-hammant/tbd/content/vcs-choices/index.md

 ### p4-dvcs

-Perforce was extended in 2015 to include its own DVCS features.
+In 2015, Perforce was extended to include its own DVCS features.
 All the features of P4-git but without the Git compatibility.

 ## Subversion